commonprefix/art-of-blockchain/README.md

 3. Run `npm start` to start the development server
 4. The site will be available at `http://localhost:3000`

-> For development: Run `npm start` to start the development server.
-The site will automatically reload when you make changes to the source files.

 ## Static files

 The `/static` directory holds all static files: stylesheets, images, fonts, and documents.
 For large images, please follow these guidelines: